 It can help to share some things with people you trust, even if you don’t tell them all of your struggles.
 At times even they may not know how to respond to what you say.
 They may not have the words or understanding.

-That is okay too.
+That is ok too.
 There will always be others who do get it.

 3. Connect with people who have similar experiences